nicehash/NiceHashMiner/README.md

 DebugConsole | true or false | When set to true, it displays debug console.
 BitcoinAddress | valid BTC address | The address that NiceHashMinerLegacy will mine to.
 WorkerName | text | To identify the computer on NiceHash web UI.
+TimeUnit | number | TimeUnit to report BTC rates.
+0 for hour, 1 for day, 2 for week, 3 for month, 4 for year.
+IFTTTKey | text | IFTTT API Key.
 ServiceLocation | number | Used to select the location of the mining server.
+AutoStartMining | true or false | When set to true, mining will start after launch.
 HideMiningWindows | true or false | When set to true, sgminer, ccminer and cpuminer console windows will be hidden.
 MinimizeToTray | true or false | When set to true, NiceHashMinerLegacy will minimize to the system tray.
+MinimizeMiningWindows | true or false | When set to true, mining windows will start minimized.
 ForceCPUExtension | 0, 1, 2, 3 or 4 | Force certain CPU extension miner.
 0 is automatic, 1 for AVX2, 2 for AVX, 3 for AES and  4 for SSE2.
 SwitchMinSecondsFixed | number | Fixed part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 SwitchMinSecondsDynamic | number | Random part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 Random part is used to prevent all world-wide NiceHash Miner Legacy users to have the exact same switching pattern.
 SwitchMinSecondsAMD | number | Fixed part of minimal time (in seconds) before miner switches algorithm (additional time for AMD GPUs).
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsAMD + SwitchMinSecondsDynamic.
+SwitchProfitabilityThreshold | number | Miner will not switch if the profitability is below SwitchProfitabilityThreshold.
+Value is in percentage [0 - 1].
 MinerAPIQueryInterval | number | Amount of time between each API call to get the latest stats from miner.
 MinerRestartDelayMS | number | Amount of time to delay before trying to restart the miner.
 BenchmarkTimeLimits\CPU | numbers | List of benchmarking time (in seconds).
 The first one is for "Quick benchmark", second one is for "Standard benchmark" and third one is for "Precise benchmark".